HMWIAM/P13/A. Main/README.md

 ## Contributing

 Contributions to this project are welcome.
-If you find any issues or have suggestions for improvement, please submit a pull request or open an issue in the GitHub repository.
+If you find any issues or have suggestions for improvement, please submit a pull request or open an issue in the GitHub repository..